Lunar Land Ordinance

 60 km x 60 km

-Lunar Land Ordinance is documentation of a 60 km x 60 km square of lunar land divided into 36 equal sections, as determined by the Jeffersonian Grid, which was debuted by the Land Ordinance of 1785.
-On March 1, 2014, the plots hit the market at a mere $5 per 100 sq. km.
-Predictably, the surveyed land sold like hotcakes and the rest is history, resulting in the legendary Lunar Land Grab.
+Lunar Land Ordinance is a documentation of surveyed lunar land divided into 36 equal sections, as determined by the Jeffersonian Grid, which debuted via the Land Ordinance of 1785, and to this day, from coast to coast, still continues to criss-cross the wild ebbs and flows of the American landscape into theoretically perfect right angles.
+On March 1, 2014, our plots of lunar land hit the market at a mere $5 per 100 square km.
+The land sold like hotcakes, and the rest is history, resulting in the legendary Lunar Land Grab.

 Made in collaboration with Lee Cody.